hvu6902/Discord-Bot/README.md

-A Simple Discord Bot created with C# by Hoang Vu
+A Simple Discord Bot created with C# and DSharpPlus by Hoang Vu